abraspin/UTA-H1-Code-Refactor/README.md

 * Photos displayed on the web page
 * This README file

->"Web accessibility is an increasingly important consideration for businesses, ensuring that people with
->disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation."

-The assignment was to take an existing website with styling and refactor the code to meet moden accessibility, semantic, and readability standards.

-The mantra behind this assignment was to always “leave it better than you found it”.
+The mantra behind this assignment: "always leave it better than you found it”.